 Howard University is a good fit for post-graduates and anyone looking to continue their academic career beyond their four-year degree because the university produces more black doctorate recipients than any other non-profit institution.
 The business school has also been ranked in the top spot of the schools for opportunities for minority students by the Princeton Review.

 Arguably the most famous HBC, Morehouse College was the academic home of Civil Rights hero and legendary activist Dr. Martin Luther King Jr as well as many other civil rights leaders.
 It is also one of only two HBCUs to produce Rhodes Scholars.

-Morehouse has an enrollment of 2,000 students, making it the largest men’s college in the United States.
+Morehouse has an enrollment of over 2,000 students, making it the largest men’s college in the United States.
 The small student body allows for an impressive student-faculty ratio of 13:1.
 Though it’s a small college, Morehouse, along with Spelman College, are part of the Atlanta University Center, ensuring access to wider shared resources.

 Looking for a small town college experience at one of the HBCUs in the country?
 Look no further than Hampton University.

-Based in Hampton, Virginia, this school offers a small-town experience with a good size student body of around 4,000.
+Based in Hampton, Virginia, this school offers a small-town experience with a good size student body of over 4,000.
 The student-faculty ratio reflects both the small size of the school at 19:1.
 Although it’s small, there’s plenty of opportunity for high-level sports: Hampton is home to both NCAA Division I and II sports teams.